emc-mongoose/mongoose/doc/interfaces/api/monitoring/README.md

 # Monitoring API
-For real-time monitoring, a [Jetty-server](https://github.com/eclipse/jetty.project) is used, to which metrics are exported using [Prometheus](https://github.com/prometheus/client_java).
+For real-time monitoring the metrics are exposed in the [Prometheus's](https://github.com/prometheus/client_java) format.
 ### Configuring port
 To configure the port for the server, the parameter `--run-port` is used.
 By default `--run-port=9999`.
 ### Output format